 As opposed to this fatty, Hank is doing a superb job, maintaining natural coloring in his feathers as well as an athletic trimness, allowing him to service his harem.
 In contrast, our homegrown domestic overweight white fellow has become so rollie-pollie it is now impossible for these fatties to breed by copulating.

 Still, these ladies are too much for Hank.
 Twirling his date makes him too lightheaded to perform his studly acts:

 The domestic breeding problem is simple to see: the manmade turkey is too fat to breed.
 The naked fat dude beneath us on our left is useless for breeding, yet he's the one we pay money for.

 Things become obvious when the feathers are removed.
 Above are two naked turkeys, a wild fellow and a domestic one, the kind bred for Christmas and Thanksgiving.
 These two turkeys are facing right, just as Hank is, with the head pointing to the right and the butt on the left.
 These butchered guys have their legs back for baking.
 Still alive, Hank has his legs down, working on Sally.

-These two masked fellows below are Australian turkey inseminators.
+These aren't ISIS henchmen, they are Australian turkey inseminators.
 They've come to help Hank out.
 He dizzied out after the first bird, so these guys are helping inseminate other girls to ensure there will be enough turkeys on Thanksgiving.

 I have no idea why the fellow on the right lives in a rabbit hole, possibly an obscure Aussie tradition.